The Triplets of Belleville: Reception

+It is one of the 15 highest-rated animated films of all time on the platform.

+Kenneth Turan, writing for Los Angeles Times give a perfect rating and said "Fast, funny, unexpected and uninhibited, The Triplets of Belleville may be animated, but it is also the product of an artistic vision every bit as rigorous as any lofty Cannes prize-winner.
+Hearing about a film this special isn't enough.
+It demands to be seen, and it generously rewards those who, like Madame Souza, let nothing stand in their way".

+Joe Morgenstern, film critic of The Wall Street Journal, loved the movie and said "A single seeing isn't enough to take in the eccentric marvels of The Triplets of Belleville, an animated feature by Sylvain Chomet that creates a visual language all its own."

+Claudia Puig from USA Today gave the film four stars out of four, and write "Both a nostalgic throwback to the silent-picture era and an ultra-modern animated tale, the slyly humorous Triplets of Belleville is artful, engrossing and oddly touching".

+A.O.
+Scott from The New York Times gave the film five stars out of five, said "May be the oddest movie of the year, by turns sweet and sinister, insouciant and grotesque, invitingly funny and forbiddingly dark.
+It may also be one of the best, a tour de force of ink-washed, crosshatched mischief and unlikely sublimity".

 Awards and nominations

 The film was nominated for two Academy Awards: for Best Animated Feature, making it the first PG-13 animated film to be nominated in that category; and for Best Original Song (Benoît Charest and Sylvain Chomet for the song "Belleville Rendez-vous", sung by Matthieu Chedid in the original version).
 The film lost the Best Animated Feature award to Finding Nemo and the Best Original Song to Into the West from The Lord of the Rings: The Return of the King.
 It also won the César for Best Film Music, and as a co-production with Canada it won the Genie Award for Best Motion Picture and the BBC Four World Cinema Award in 2004.